-Ben focuses his practice on Life Insurance & Annuity litigation.
-He has experience litigating matters from initiation through trial in complex litigation, insurance defense, premises liability, construction defect, personal injury and employment matters.
-He represents insurers in investigating fraud cases and seeking to have STOLI policies declared void ab initio.
-Ben also works on long term care and nursing home cases.
-In addition to his insurance litigation work, Ben also handles commercial litigation matters including breach of contract, trusts and estates, and employee misconduct.
+Ben focuses his practice on business litigation.
+He has experience litigating matters from initiation through trial in complex litigation, insurance defense, contractual disputes, premises liability, catastrophic casualty claims, construction defect, dram shop matters, personal injury, employment matters, breach of contract matters, TCPA (Telephone Consumer Protections Act) cases, and international litigation.
+He previously investigated fraud cases on behalf of life insurers, and sought to have STOLI policies declared void ab initio.
+Ben also works on long-term care and nursing home cases.

-Prior to joining the firm, Ben was an assistant district attorney for the Philadelphia District Attorney’s Office Major Trial Division where he gained considerable experience trying jury trials.
+Prior to joining the firm, Ben was an assistant district attorney for the Philadelphia District Attorney’s Office Major Trial Division, where he gained considerable experience handling jury trials.
 While at the District Attorney's Office, he focused on handling complex criminal issues dealing with violent crimes, narcotics, and white collar prosecutions.

 Ben earned his bachelor’s degree from University of Maryland and his law degree, cum laude, from Temple University Beasley School of Law.
-During undergrad, Ben interned at the Office of U.S. Representative Robert A. Brady where he collaborated with the military legislative assistant to analyze and prioritize appropriations proposals to the House Appropriations and Armed Service Committees; and was a district policy and legislative issues representative at the Office of Mayor Adrian Fenty, Correspondence Unit in Washington, D.C.
+At the University of Maryland, Ben interned at the Office of U.S. Representative Robert A. Brady, where he collaborated with the military legislative assistant to analyze and prioritize appropriations proposals to the House Appropriations and Armed Service Committees.
+He was also district policy and legislative issues representative at the Office of Mayor Adrian Fenty, Correspondence Unit in Washington, D.C.
 While in law school, he was a member of Order of the Barrister, Moot Court Honor Society, a Rubin Public Interest Law Honor Society fellow and a certified clinical student for Southeastern Pennsylvania Transit Authority (SEPTA).